brson/excellar/README.md

 # excellar

-Stellar excellar is a decentralized lending platform built on the Stellar Network.
-It allows users to tokenize, lend and borrow money market assets.
+Excellar is a real-world asset tokenization platform built on the Stellar Network.
+Users can tokenize real-world assets, such as U.S. Government Treasury bills, and then use these tokens as collateral to borrow stables from the xRepo protocol, which will be built by the Excellar team in the next phase.

 ## Getting Started
 ```bash